 ABOUT THE JOBS ON THIS LIST

 However, not all of these careers will be possible for everyone due to certifications and requirements, so we’ve placed the jobs into three categories.
-To make this job list more digestible, the jobs are divided into three categories.

 The jobs on this list fall into three categories: